JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 This creates 5 array elements, each containing an x,y coordinate that is offset by the <code>snake.size</code>.
 Note that we are beginning the array with the tail, and ending it with the head.
 This will make <code>shift()</code> remove the tail, and we can use <code>push()</code> to advance the head position.
 The <code>snake.x</code> and <code>snake.y</code> coordinates always refer to the head position.

 Next we have the <code>snake.move()</code> method.
 This checks the <code>snake.direction</code>, which is updated later in the script, and then manipulates the head of the snake accordingly.
 Upward movement requires, the y coordinate to decrease, down increases, left decreases the x coordinate, and inversely, right increases it.
-Notice the unit added or removed is <code>snake.size</code>, since the snake sections sizes are larger than 1 px we need to move the head by the size of the sections.
+Notice the unit added or removed is <code>snake.size</code>, since the snake sections sizes are larger than 1px we need to move the head by the size of the sections.

 After updating the head position, <code>snake.move()</code> then invokes <code>snake.checkCollision()</code>.
 We'll cover this method in a minute, just know it determines if the head as collided with the outside of the game area, or with an existing section of the snake.
 Either of these results in the game being stopped.